What Is Cachexia?

 - Low levels of the albumin protein

-- High levels of inflammation as identified through tests
+- High levels of inflammation

-- Low fat-free mass index
+- Loss of muscle mass and a low fat-free mass index

 Treatment of Cachexia